phR0ze/tech-docs/src/development/editors/vscode/rust/README.md

    ```

 ### Config Rust
+My new NixOS based operating system has my extensions built in

 1. Install and configure language server:
    a.
 Install extension `rust-analyzer by matklad.rust-analyzer`
    b.
 Click `Yes` bottom right to install helper tooling